grking8/homepage/_posts/2020-03-10-scheduling-aws-lambda-functions-with-sam.md

 In other words, we would like our local development environment to resemble as much as possible the AWS environment in the cloud in which Lambda functions run.

-This is one area in which SAM is valuable, as it enables you to run code locally in a Docker container that replicates the AWS Lambda environment.
+This is one advantage of SAM as it enables you to run code locally in a Docker container that replicates the AWS Lambda environment.

 ### Prerequisites